TimGrt/ansible-windows-workshop/docs/windows-automation/windows-project.md

 Click the ![Add](add.png) icon, and select Job Template.

-Complete the form using the following values:
+Complete the form using the following values, replace *username* with your username abbreviation:

 | Key                   | Value                                           |
 | --------------------- | ----------------------------------------------- |